-Cystic fibrosis (CF) is a potentially life-threatening disease that causes thick, sticky mucus to build up in the lungs and digestive tract, as well as the sinuses and sex organs.
-This build-up causes life-threatening lung infections and serious digestion problems.
-Read more in this patient education guide.
+Cystic fibrosis (CF) is a potentially life-threatening disease that causes thick, sticky mucus to build up in the lungs, digestive tract, sinuses and reproductive organs.
+This build-up causes serious lung infections and digestion problems.

 CF also causes loss of large amounts of salt in the sweat, which upsets the balance of minerals in the blood.
-This imbalance can lead to dehydration, increased heart rate, fatigue, weakness, low blood pressure, heat stroke, and death (rarely).
+This imbalance can lead to dehydration, increased heart rate, fatigue, weakness, low blood pressure, heat stroke and rarely, death.

 Symptoms in newborns:

 - Not gaining weight at a normal rate during childhood

 - No bowel movements within 24-48 hours after birth